mlflow/mlflow/docs/source/tutorial-tracking.rst

         signature = infer_signature(self._test_x, predictions)
         mlflow.tensorflow.log_model(self._best_model, "model", signature=signature)

 This snippet demonstrates a recommended pattern for logging models.
 First, the model predicts results for the test data.
-The test data (``self._test_x``) and ``predictions`` are passed to the :py:func:`mlflow.models.infer_signature` function, which returns a :py:class:`mlflow.models.ModelSignature` object.
+The test data (``self._test_x``) and ``predictions`` are passed to the :py:func:`infer_signature() <mlflow.models.infer_signature>` function, which returns a :py:class:`ModelSignature <mlflow.models.ModelSignature>` object.
 This object describes the model's inputs and outputs and provides better runtime diagnostics of incorrect inputs when the model is deployed.

 The call to :py:func:`mlflow.tensorflow.log_model` saves the model in the Tensorflow "flavor" of MLflow.
 Each ML library that supports MLflow will implement ``log_model`` (and it's complement ``load_model``) differently.

-The most general form of the function is :py:func:`mlflow.pyfunc.log_model`, which makes no assumptions about the model beyond it being callable from a Python function. {>> tk: I need the best pyfunc ref we got here, and then I need to switch it to the dedicated doc <<}
+The most general form of the function is :py:func:`mlflow.pyfunc.log_model`, which makes no assumptions about the model beyond it being callable from a Python function. {>> tk: I need the best pyfunc ref we got here, and then I need to switch it to the to-be-written doc dedicated to pyfunc <<}

 Parameters, Metrics, and Artifacts
 ----------------------------------